Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Case Study

 In comparison we now consider a network in which we change the connection probability $p_2$ to $4$ while keeping all other parameters unchanged.
 The results are shown in Figure~\ref{fig:2}.
-Due to the lower overall connectivity in the type $2$ network, the weakening of the type $2$ subsidiaries, as a result of their support for the type $1$ counterparts, has much less effect because defaults do not amplify.
+Due to the lower overall connectivity in the network of subsidiaries of type $2$, the weakening of the type $2$ subsidiaries, as a result of their support for the type $1$ counterparts, has much less effect, because defaults do not amplify.
 In particular we do not see the feedback effects in between the two layers that we saw in the previous example.
-While for strong support ($x=-8$ and $x=-9$), the fraction of defaulted type $2$ subsidiaries has increased from $0.150$ to $0.209$ and $0.278$, this increase does not trigger new default rounds in the type $1$ network.
+While for strong support ($x=-8$ and $x=-9$), the fraction of defaulted type $2$ subsidiaries has increased from $0.150$ to $0.209$ and $0.278$, this increase does not trigger new default rounds in the network of subsidiaries of type $1$.
 Observe that for both examples for $x=-9$, the number of defaulted type $1$ and type $2$ subsidiaries equal.
 In fact, because a subsidiary supports the holdings other subsidiary up to the point where it defaults itself, for $x=-9$, the subsidiaries always default together.

 Clearly a decrease in the initial shock $\epsilon_1$ decreases the number of subsidiaries that default (Figure \ref{fig4}).
 It also should be noted that at a low level of support, and with a low degree of connectivity there is very little influence on the defaults in the more capitalized subnetwork as the holding support increases.